 When I am talking about Visible Thinking people often assume that I mean Visual Thinking, otherwise know as Visual Thinking Strategies (VTS).
 I thought here might be a good place to explain the differences and similarities between the two methods.
 So, deep breath, here we go…

-Visual Thinking Strategies has been developed over 30 years by psychologist Abigail Housen and museum educator Philip Yenawine.
+Visual Thinking Strategies has been developed over the past 30 years by psychologist Abigail Housen and museum educator Philip Yenawine.
 It focuses on looking and discussing works of art mediated by a discussion facilitator.
-This method is based around three carefully constructed open-ended questions which are strictly and rigorously adhered to:
+This method is based around one thinking routine of three carefully constructed open-ended questions which are strictly and rigorously adhered to:

 As the discussion develops, the facilitator asks the second VTS question ‘What do you see that makes you say that?’ which asks the students to provide evidence to back up their interpretations.
 The final question ‘What more can you/we find?’ has the goal of making the discussion more rounded.

-The method was deemed controversial at the time as it focused more on developing reasoning and visual skills through the use of these open-ended questions rather than formal art analysis.
+The method was developed as an alternative to formal art analysis in which art historical concepts are often beyond the young or inexperienced observer’s understanding.
 It was also groundbreaking in the fact that it encouraged students to discover and voice their own personal meanings to works of art in a slow and careful way (sometimes 30 minutes at one art work).

 VTS is a very specific and thorough method and spells out exactly what is to be shown, at what age and in what order.
 Facilitators are taught to point to what the students are talking about in the art and to paraphrase every comment made.
 Facilitators are also required to remain neutral throughout and not to add any contextual or factual information.